 The Diabetic Epidemic

 1. America's Most Prevalent Disease.
-Currently, there are more that 17 million Americans who have been diagnosed with diabetes, and that number is increasing.
+Currently, it is estimated that 25.8 million children and adults in the United States - 8.3% of the population - have diabetes, and that number is increasing.
+In 2010, 1.9 million new cases of diabetes were diagnosed in people aged 20 years and older. [source: American Diabetes Association].
 To date, no cure has been found, and due to the nature of this disease, a cure does not appear likely.
 Management of diabetes is very challenging, and in most cases complications eventually develop.

 3. Circulation Issues.
 Often, even if they are caught early, diabetic foot ulcers are difficult to heal, due to decreased circulation.
 Microvascular and macrovascular complications of diabetes diminish the blood flow to the extremities, limiting the gradient of oxygen pressure in the tissue.
 Wound healing involves a complex series of events initiated by chemoattraction of macrophages, production of growth factors, fibroblast hyperplasia, and production of collagen.
 Oxygen is an essential controlling factor for bactericidal, fibroblast growth, angiogenesis, collagen synthesis, epithelialization, and other biochemical processes essential for wound healing.